Sarvagya-24-chaturvedi/Carbon-credit-calculator/README.md

-# 🧮 Carbon Credit Calculator
+# 🧮 Carbon Emission Calculator
-A simple tool to estimate carbon credits based on carbon dioxide emissions.
-This calculator helps individuals and organizations quantify their environmental impact and understand how many carbon credits are needed to offset it.
+A simple and efficient tool to estimate carbon dioxide (CO₂) emissions based on user inputs such as electricity usage, fuel consumption, travel distance, and other activities.
+Designed to raise environmental awareness and promote sustainable choices.

 ## 🌍 Purpose
-The Carbon Credit Calculator is designed to:
+The Carbon Emission Calculator is designed to:
 - Estimate the CO₂ emissions from user input.
 - Calculate the equivalent number of carbon credits needed.
 - Support broader initiatives in sustainability and carbon offsetting.

 ## 🔧 Features
 - 📥 Takes CO₂ emissions as input.
-- 🧮 Calculates carbon credits using standard formulas.
+- 🧮 Calculates carbon emissions using standard formulas.
 - 🖥️ Simple, user-friendly interface for ease of access.
 - 🌐 Ready for integration with blockchain-based platforms or environmental dashboards.

 ## 📌 How It Works
 1. User inputs the amount of CO₂ emitted (in kg or tonnes).
-2. The calculator applies a defined formula or conversion factor.
+2. Click Calculate to view estimated CO₂ emissions.
-3. The result shows the number of carbon credits required to offset the emissions.
+3. Get insights on your carbon footprint and possible reduction measures.

 ## 🏗️ Tech Stack
 - **Frontend:** HTML, CSS, JavaScript